Legal Blog

 The Best Interests of the child

 In Bisbing v.
 Bisbing, the New Jersey Supreme Court held that the outcome of a contested relocation determination must be made pursuant to the best interests of the child.
-This replaces previous case law which was heavily relied upon in Bauers v.
+This replaced the previous case law, which was heavily relied upon in Bauers v.
 Lewis.
 In all contested relocation disputes, courts should conduct a best interests analysis to determine “cause.”
 The best interests of the child standard is the new standard, regardless of the custody arrangement in place.

 In Bisbing v.
 Bisbing, pursuant to the terms of a Marital Settlement Agreement, the divorcing parents agreed that the Mother was the primary residential parent with custody of their twin daughters.
 The MSA also included a relocation provision stating that “[n]either party shall permanently relocate with the children from the State of New Jersey without the prior written consent of the other.”